-The only exception is world languages, where native speakers may qualify with a bachelor’s degree in a subject other than the target language (see below).
+NOTE: The only exception to the 30-credit single critical need subject requirement is world languages, in which subject a native speaker may qualify with a bachelor’s degree in a subject other than the target language (see below).

 WHAT ARE THE “CRITICAL NEEDS” SUBJECTS COVERED BY ARTC?